dishwasher repair service

 1. Dishwasher Not Turning On

-- Check Power: Ensure that the dishwasher is plugged in and the circuit breaker is not tripped.
-If the dishwasher uses a power switch, verify that it is in the “on” position.
+• Check Power: Make sure that the dishwasher is plugged in and the circuit breaker is not flipped.
+If the dishwasher has a power switch, ensure it is set to the “on” position.

 2. Dishes Not Getting Clean

-- Incorrect Detergent: Ensure you’re using the right type of detergent (powder, gel, or pods) for your machine.
-Excess detergent or the wrong kind can leave residues.
+• Incorrect Detergent: Make sure you’re using the correct formulation of detergent (powder, gel, or pod) appropriate for the machine.
+Excess or the incorrect formulation will be left as residues.

 3. Dishwasher Not Draining